 In an ideal world, there are 10 people walking out of a career networking event with your SoloSheet.
 It is marked up, key words are circled and a few stars are drawn next to a few of your target companies.

-So with this networking bio, your career network now has a solid method to keep track of you, a tangible way to remember who you are and, importantly, has an actionable list of organizations where you’d like to work.
+So with this networking biography, your career network now has a solid method to keep track of you, a tangible way to remember who you are and, importantly, has an actionable list of organizations where you’d like to work.

 Easy for your career network = results for you.

 If you’d like to see a finished example, write a comment below and I’ll send you mine in word format.
 Be sure to leave your e-mail address in the form!